sidgl/zELDA_II/docs/Tutorial_NN_IGM.rst

 where `/This/Folder/Contains/The/Grids/` is the place where you store the LyaRT data grids, as shown in the installation section.

 Now let's create an IGM transmission curve.
+This is a simple toy model.
 For this example we are going to set the IGM transmission bluer than Lyman-alpha to 0 and for redder than Lyman-alpha to 1.

 .. code:: python